Entertainment Technician Certification Program (ETCP)

 • Managing certification renewal

 ETCP is a program of ESTA.
-The following organizations maintain seats on the ETCP Council
+The following organizations maintain seats on the ETCP Council:

 • Alliance of Motion Picture and Television Producers (AMPTP)